 Women who are planning to become pregnant should make sure they are protected against measles before they get pregnant.
 Most women of childbearing age were vaccinated as children with the MMR vaccine, but they should confirm this with their doctor.
 If they need to get vaccinated for measles, they should avoid becoming pregnant until one month (28 days) after receiving the MMR vaccine.

 Pregnant women who are not protected against measles should wait until after they have given birth to get MMR vaccine.

 Measles is a respiratory disease caused by a virus.
-Measles starts with fever, runny nose, cough, red eyes, and sore throat.
-It’s followed by a rash that spreads over the body.
+Measles starts with a fever, runny nose, cough, red eyes, and sore throat.
+It’s followed by a rash that spreads over the entire body.
 It can lead to complications, such as ear infection, diarrhea, pneumonia, brain damage, and death.

 The measles virus lives in the mucus in the nose and throat of an infected person.
 Measles virus is highly contagious virus and spreads through the air through coughing and sneezing.
 Also, measles virus can live for up to two hours in an airspace where the infected person coughed or sneezed.
 If other people breathe the contaminated air or touch the infected surface, then touch their eyes, noses, or mouths, they can become infected.

 Anyone who is not immune from either previous measles infection or from vaccination can get measles.
 The majority of people who get measles in the United States are unvaccinated.